These peanut butter oatmeal cookies are soft, chewy, and naturally gluten-free & dairy-free! A deliciously wholesome treat you can enjoy guilt-free.

 Homemade cookie with a bite taken out of it

 The best part about these homemade peanut butter cookies is that you can have an indulgent snack while also taking care of yourself.
-And if you are looking for more healthy cookies, check these ones out: Almond Butter Cookies Recipe, Chocolate Chunk Hazelnut Cookies, Sugar-free Nutella Thumbprint Cookies and Almond Flour Shortbread Cookies.
+And if you are looking for more guilt-free cookie recipes, check these ones out: Almond Butter Cookies Recipe, Chocolate Chunk Hazelnut Cookies, Sugar-free Nutella Thumbprint Cookies, and Almond Flour Shortbread Cookies.

 They were a huge hit with my family, and I bet they will be in your family, too.
-Why do I believe everybody will love these Healthy Peanut Butter Oatmeal Cookies?
-Because they are incredibly flavorful, chewy, soft, gluten-free, and healthy!
-Or at least healthier than the traditional cookie recipes.
-Honestly, I’m loving my healthier cookies like these Cranberry Almond Chocolate Chip Cookies, Low-Carb Peanut Butter Cookies, and Chocolate Almond Butter Cookies.
-You can hardly tell that they’re healthy.
+Why do I believe everybody will love these Peanut Butter Oatmeal Cookies?
+Because they are incredibly flavorful, chewy, soft, gluten-free, and made with wholesome ingredients!
+Honestly, I’m loving my lightened-up cookies like these Cranberry Almond Chocolate Chip Cookies, Low-Carb Peanut Butter Cookies, and Chocolate Almond Butter Cookies.

-Making these peanut butter cookies with oatmeal instead of flour results in several added health benefits.
+Making these peanut butter cookies with oatmeal instead of flour results in several added benefits.

-• Both the peanut butter and oatmeal provide some protein, which makes you feel full and give you longer lasting energy.
+• Both the peanut butter and oatmeal provide some protein.

-• This healthy cookie recipe is a delicious way to enjoy some treats without feeling guilt about it.
+• This cookie recipe is a delicious way to enjoy some treats without feeling guilty about it.

 Peanut butter oatmeal cookies with chocolate chips on a cutting board